 Why I left out the how of bicycle theft

 So for now, if you’re interested in the details, ask me the next time you see me on a ride.
 In the meantime, keep your bicycle safe.
-Here is an interesting new GPS device that I have not tried, but looks good (perhaps bicycle manufacturers will adopt this concept and someday insert tracking devices on every new bike—wouldn't that be nice?).
+And, perhaps bicycle manufacturers will someday insert GPS tracking devices on every new bike—wouldn't that be nice?